 Parents are encouraged to check grades on Schoology.
 Grades are updated by teachers on a regular basis and parents can check daily.
-Approximately every 4 weeks, parents will receive notice of students' grades and progress through email.
+Approximately every 4 weeks, parents will receive notice of students' grades and progress through email, if their student receives a no-mark (NM) grade.
 Progress reports are not permanent records of student grades but are designed to inform parents of the student's progress to date.
-At the end of each semester, the student's permanent grades are mailed home.